 Skip to main content

-Shish Barak has always been one of my favourite Middle Eastern comfort meals.
-Traditionally, it’s made with homemade dumplings stuffed with spiced meat, then simmered in a garlicky yogurt sauce; warm, creamy, and full of nostalgic flavours.
+Shish Barak has always been one of my favourite Middle Eastern comfort meals, and I want you to know why.
+Traditionally, it’s made with little dumplings stuffed with spiced meat, all simmered in a garlicky yogurt sauce... warm, creamy, and full of those nostalgic flavours that always remind me of home.

-But let’s be real, making dumplings from scratch takes time, and sometimes you just want that delicious taste without all the effort.
-That’s why my version is a little different; I swap the homemade dough for pasta and use plant-based mince instead of meat.
-It’s a simplified take on the classic, but still packed with all the comforting flavours I grew up loving.
+But let’s be honest, making dumplings from scratch takes time, and sometimes you just want that delicious taste without all the effort.
+That’s why my version is a little different: I swap the homemade dough for pasta and use plant-based mince instead of meat.
+It’s a simpler take on the classic, but still packed with all the comforting flavours I grew up loving.

-If you’re looking for a cosy, flavourful meal that comes together more easily, this twist on Shish Barak might just become your new favourite too!
+If you’re looking for a cosy, flavourful meal that comes together more easily, I hope this twist on Shish Barak becomes one of your favourites too and maybe even reminds you of me when you eat it.

 Ingredients: